KateMcGuane/magkapares/README.md

 Both fonts were sourced from [Google Fonts](https://fonts.google.com/).

-- Fredericka The Great
+- Patrick Hand SC

   - This has an illustration-type quality to it, which reflects the theme of the website.
-It adds some fun, and mirrors the chosen style of favicon.
+It adds some fun, and reflects the overall feel of the page.

-- Poppins
+- Quicksand
   - This is a legible font with many varieties of weight to choose from.
 It is versatile and accomodates all structural styling needs.
 It is a very accessible font, and easy to read.

 ### Imagery

-All images were source from [Raw Pixel](https://www.rawpixel.com/).
+All images were sourced from [Raw Pixel](https://www.rawpixel.com/).

 ### Favicon